hartwigmedical/serve/algo/README.md

 SERVE only considers trials with one or more molecular inclusion criterion.
 Furthermore, SERVE only considers trials with a potentially open recruitment status ("Recruiting", "Not yet recruiting", "approved for marketing", "available" or "enrolling by invitation") and required requirement type ("partial - required" and "required").
+All evidence without evidence level is filtered in SERVE.
+Except for decreased response evidence, which is assigned an evidence level based on Evidedence Level Details
+(Preclinical or Case report series -> D, Clinical study -> C, FDA approved or Guideline or FDA contraindicated -> A).

 The following filters can be configured for CKB FLEX, along with an example of how this is used by Hartwig: